 Georgia Peachez’ Christmas wreath Share on Facebook Share on Twitter Email Newsletter Posted by: pam kueber • December 24, 2009 Oh my goodness, this Christmas wreath from Georgia Peachez makes me happy happy happy.
 Drats.
 I know what (else) I’ll be hoarding from estate sales and thrift shops this year.
 Beautiful work, Suzy.
 Related stories How to make a Christmas wreath out of vintage ornaments — Georgia Peachez’ secrets Vintage Christmas ornament wreaths — the first wave of Georgia Peachez’ 2011 designs Ad Comments 19 Get our retrolicious free newsletter.
 Comments Cindy says December 24, 2009 at 11:00 am If I had seen that ten years ago I would not have looked at it twice……today I’m imagining it on my front door.
 This love of retro just keeps on growing……….
 Reply Averyl says December 24, 2009 at 11:17 am How beautiful!
 I’d love to have one next year!
 Reply Virginia says December 24, 2009 at 12:08 pm That is the cheerfulest thing I have ever seen!
 Definitely a project for next year.
 Reply Jane (aka Elvis) says December 24, 2009 at 12:13 pm I absolutely LOVE this wreath!
 It’s just perfect in so many ways.
 Beautiful work, Georgia Peachez.
 Reply Mandi H. says December 24, 2009 at 12:33 pm Oh, I LOVE it!!!
 I’m going to have to start collecting old ornaments too!
 Reply MrsErinD says December 24, 2009 at 1:05 pm Such a cute and pretty wreath!
 I love the cute kitschy ornaments in it mixed with the glass ones.
 Ya, she’s a bad influence (wink wink:O) ) 2 yrs ago I saw her vintage bucilla tree skirt and fell in love, last year I finally found it, but it was the kit it hadn’t been put together, but I am always up for creative stuff, so I got it but still haven’t done it, ack, but I will have it done by next year for sure.
 Merry Christmas Pam and everyone!!
 Reply sablemable says December 24, 2009 at 3:31 pm How retro can you get?
 Oooh, I would LOVE to have that on my front door!
 Reply Deb says December 25, 2009 at 12:53 pm What a charming wreath, Georgia!
 Pam, thanks to you and my renewed love for things from my childhood, I’ve had lots of fun with some vintage Christmas embroidery and “jeweled” kits this year.
 Your site is such an inspiration.
 Merry Christmas and Season’s Greetings to you, Pam, and all Retro Reno’ readers. 🙂 Reply georgiapeachez says December 26, 2009 at 10:36 am Thanks Pam for the wreath love!
 Everything looks great with a knee hugger elf mixed in! xo, suzy Reply Gina Chaney says September 17, 2010 at 1:31 am I LOVE this vintage looking wreath!
 Reminds me of all the ornaments my grandmother had on her Christmas tree every year when I was a child.
 I’m wondering how this was mounted.
 Is it on a stryo foam wreath or actually wired onto a faux garland wreath.
 Does anyone know how this was done?
 SO CUTE!
 Gina from Texas Reply lorib says December 5, 2010 at 1:29 pm I have the same exact little blue Christmas house.
 It’s a set that was my grandmothers.
 My set also has a red church, and a little white house.
 It was from either the late 40’s or early 50’s.
 I love your wreath!
 Reply judy says December 5, 2010 at 6:57 pm I want this wreath in MY house NOW!!
 Guess I could try to shop the various ornaments on ebay and try to put a similar one together, but, OH…imagine the time and the bidding and the frustration.
 No, I just want this one.
 Reply JenniferBuckeye says December 6, 2010 at 10:00 am Perhaps Georgia Peachez would be so kind as to give us a “How-To” so that we can make one ourselves?
 I’ve been accumulating old Christmas bulbs from garage sales and such so this would be a perfect way to use them.
 Reply Adrian says December 28, 2010 at 1:00 pm Georgia Peachez, do you sell any of these?!?
 This is WONDERFUL!!!
 Reply Anna says August 12, 2015 at 6:33 pm Did you glue the ornaments on low heat glue..I have almost everything for this wreath..from the pixie to the houses and a lot of ornaments…LOVE it??I am going to make one this fall yahhhhh Reply pam kueber says August 13, 2015 at 10:08 am Anna, see our complete tutorial — https://retrorenovation.com/2013/11/18/30-tips-how-to-make-vintage-christmas-ornament-wreath/ High heat Reply Anna Davis says August 12, 2015 at 6:34 pm Did you use a low heat glue Reply pam kueber says August 13, 2015 at 10:07 am Anna, high heat.
 See our complete tutorial — a must-read if you are making these: https://retrorenovation.com/2013/11/18/30-tips-how-to-make-vintage-christmas-ornament-wreath/ Reply Kathy Heimann says November 1, 2016 at 9:57 am Suzy, I see a lot of Georgia Peachez “knock-off” wreaths, mine included.
 Just to let you know, I can always pick yours out of a line-up.
 Yours have that special GP touch that none of the rest of us can quite capture~ Love, love, see your new creations and revisit the old ones~ Reply Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Notify me of follow-up comments by email.
+Required fields are marked *Comment Name * Email * Website Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
 Notify me of new posts by email.
-I love my Dishmaster: BE SAFE / RENOVATE SAFE!
+This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+BE SAFE / RENOVATE SAFE!
 Get informed and be aware about the environmental & safety hazards in old homes, materials and products. #1 RULE: Consult with your own properly licensed professionals.
 More info: See our Be Safe/Renovate page...
 EPA asbestos website ...
 EPA lead website ...
 U.S.F.A. – fire safety, etc.